nicolevasos/GeoCitizen/README.md

-# GeoCitizen – Digital Tools for EUDR Compliance and Risk Benchmarking
+# GeoCitizens – Digital Tools for EUDR Compliance and Risk Benchmarking

 ## Overview
-This repository contains the outputs from the internship **“Digital Tools for EUDR Compliance and Risk Benchmarking”** conducted at GeoCitizen from **July 15th to September 9th, 2025**.
+This repository contains the outputs from the internship **“Digital Tools for EUDR Compliance and Risk Benchmarking”** conducted at GeoCitizens from **July 15th to September 9th, 2025**.

 The project focuses on:

-- Empowering **smallholder farmers** with a **SELF-EUDR tool** (based on GeoCitizen) to perform geolocation-based deforestation risk self-assessments.
+- Empowering **smallholder farmers** with a **SELF-EUDR tool** (based on GeoCitizens) to perform geolocation-based deforestation risk self-assessments.
 - **Benchmarking deforestation risk analysis platforms** such as WHISP and FarmVibes.AI to evaluate their transparency, usability, and consistency.

 The repository includes Jupyter notebooks, API tests, prototype implementations, and a benchmarking framework for risk analysis platforms.